-This tutorial guides you through the steps to use every feature of django-comments-tree together with the Django Comments Framework.
+This tutorial guides you through the steps to use every feature of django-comments-xtd together with the Django Comments Framework.
 The Django project used throughout the tutorial is available to download.
-Following the tutorial will take about an hour, and it is highly recommended to get a comprehensive understanding of django-comments-tree.
+Following the tutorial will take about an hour, and it is highly recommended to get a comprehensive understanding of django-comments-xtd.

-- Introduction

-- Preparation

-- Configuration
+Table of Contents • Introduction • Preparation • Configuration

 - Comment confirmation

 - Comments tags

 - Moderation

 - Disallow black listed domains

 - Moderate on bad words

 - Threads

 - Different max thread levels

 - Flags

 - Commenting options

 - Removal suggestion

 - Getting notifications

 - Liked it, Disliked it

 - Show the list of users

 - Markdown

 - JavaScript plugin

 - Enable Web API

 - Enable app.model options

 - The i18n JavaScript Catalog

 - Load the plugin

 - Final notes